PetitPrince/tgm4-sequencer/README.md

 # TGM4 sequencer

 Get pieces from footage of TGM4 and output it in a text file.
+Project was mostly vibed with Claude 3.7.

 # Usage
 I'm using UV, so running it with it should automagically install the dependencies (OpenCV, NumPy)